Gewles/AppliedMachineLearning2020/wed2.md

 ##Plots:
-How did each filter transformed each image?
+How did each filter transform each image?

 Original picture